A Complete Guide to Winterizing Your HVAC System

 Clean Out Any Debris

-After shutting off the power, you should then clean any leaves, sticks and debris away from the sides of the AC unit.
+After shutting off the power, you should then clean any leaves, sticks, and debris away from the sides of the AC unit.
 It’s also a good idea to clean out the inside of the unit, but this is something you will need an HVAC technician to do.
 The only way to access the inside of the unit is to remove the fan assembly, and you could easily damage the unit if you try to do this yourself.

 Cleaning out all the leaves and debris is important for preventing rust and corrosion.
 AC units are weatherproof, meaning that rain and snow typically won’t cause any damage as long as sufficient air can flow through the unit.
 If the sides of the unit are clogged with leaves, air won’t be able to flow through the unit properly.
 Without proper airflow, condensation will start to build up inside the unit and potentially lead to rust forming on its components.
 Any leaves and debris inside the unit will also hold onto moisture and, again, increase the chances of corrosion.